quire-api/quire-api/src/main/resources/description.md

 To access Quire API, you need an access token.
 You can retrieve the token as following.

-**1. Retrieve the access code.**
+**1. Retrieve the authorization code.**

 As described in the previous section, your user will be redirected to the URL you specified in `redirect_uri` once he granted the access.
-The URL will carry an access code in the `code` parameter.
-You can retrieve the access code from it.
+The URL will carry an authorization code in the `code` parameter.
+You can retrieve the authorization code from it.

-**2. Use the access code to retrieve the access token.**
+**2. Use the authorization code to retrieve the access token.**

 To retrieve the access token, you have to post a request to `https://quire.io/oauth/token` with the following data: